Ehanlion/mist_obsidian_mobile/1. Dungeons/First Compound, battle.md

 And below is a screenshot for fast reference
 ![[IMG_8879.jpeg]]

+_ _ _ _
 # Aquan Prison Tenders
-[[#The High Priestess]] is attended to by 2 or 3 prison tenders.
+[[#The High Priestess]] is attended to by 3 prison tenders.
 They are not adept with magic but possess basic, innate spellcasting.
 However they are expert controllers and excel at subduing foes and taking down enemies with their marital prowess.
 They wield long glaives.

 | **Save Type**    | **Value** | **Bonus** | **Save** |
 | ---------------- | --------- | --------- | -------- |